 6. Pensionable pay

-The definition of pensionable pay in the 2014 Scheme is, basically, the same as in the 2008 Scheme – ie all payments in respect of the job, apart from those listed in regulations as exclusions.
+The definition of pensionable pay in the 2014 Scheme is, basically, the same as it was in the 2008 Scheme – ie all payments in respect of the job, apart from those listed in regulations as exclusions.
 There are three main differences.

-The first significant change is that non-contractual overtime was removed from the exclusions list and so, since 1 April 2014, Non-contractual overtime is pensionable.
+The first significant change is that non-contractual overtime was removed from the exclusions list.
+Non-contractual overtime is pensionable and has been since 1 April 2014.

 The second change is that from 1 April 2014, a payment in consideration of loss of future pensionable payments or benefits is not pensionable.
 In practice, this means: